 You'll also be learning how to be a leader.
 This means teaching by example, setting a tone, creating an attitude and culture for your employees that goes beyond their showing up and punching the clock.
 Whether fast food or service, your employees are the front line of your business, the face you present to the public.
 If they show eagerness and enthusiasm in addition to basic competence, you've "aced" the customer service test and are on your way.
 If your employees look as if they'd rather be anywhere else, your customers will follow their example!

 So your first task is master the fundamentals: customer service, the operating system, and the technology or tools you need to deliver your services or products.
 Your field support representative is there to help you.
 Don't be shy about asking for help or looking foolish.
-It's better to ask for help and get it correct right from the start than to guess wrong and head down the wrong path.
+It's better to ask for help and get it correct right from the start than to guess wrong and head down the path to failure.

-You're not the first newbie on the franchise block.
+You're not the first newbie on the block.
 Your franchisor and field support rep have seen it all before.
-They not only can help you avoid mistakes, they want to: the faster you grow, the more royalties they receive.
+They not only can help you avoid mistakes, they want to!
+The faster you grow, the more royalties you generate.

 Beyond this, your task is to learn how to lead and manage the people you employ.
-Leadership can be learned, as can management skills.
-Some franchisors are now working with outside coaching firms to provide this level of support.
-Startup can be a tough slog.
+Leadership can be learned, just as management skills can.
+Some franchisors work with outside coaching firms to provide this level of support.
+Starting up can be a tough slog.
 Your goal is to run the business, not to let the business run you.
-If your field support rep or franchisor does not provide this type of support, you can find it on your own.
+If your field support rep or franchisor does not provide this type of support, find it on your own.
 There are many reputable coaching firms that specialize in franchising.

 Another good source of support is mentors, more experienced franchisees who are on the other side of the hill (or mountain) you've just begun to climb.
 Attending your brand's franchisee conventions, volunteering for franchisee associations, and using the company's intranet to stay in touch with other franchisees and ask your questions are all great ways to find the support you need.
 And you'll need it.